 - I played in a battle of the bands — at a high school — Once.

-- I would experience clubs on the Jersey Shore — ones that long ago disappeared.
+- I would perform at various clubs on the Jersey Shore — ones that would eventually disappear.

 - I would experience opening up for larger bands.

 (Pantera, Suicidal Tendencies, Savatage, Trouble, TT Quick and more )

-- I sold tickets a few times to gigs so far back I cannot recall the club or anything else.
+- I “sold tickets” a few times, for gigs so far back I cannot recall the club that required this evil practice.

 - I would experience the “trip to the music lawyer”.

 - I would drink in the “command performance” ( Playing for 1 person ) Twice.

 - I would experience being booked on a Super Bowl Sunday.
 Twice.

 And actually I think the Riotgod gig in South Bend on game day could almost fit into the same category, town was dead, so was the venue.